FTI PROGRAM:

 - Please pick up maps with instructions from the TICS at the Pavilion on the Parade Ground.

-- We are have maps available at camp.
+- We have maps available at camp.

-GOODMAN-EDSON MUSEUM: The museum offering the largest collection of historic memorabilia east of the Mississippi River, is located in Unami Lodge.
+GOODMAN-EDSON MUSEUM: The museum offers the largest collection of historic memorabilia east of the Mississippi River, is in Unami Lodge.
 It holds a plethora of “treasures” from patches to long forgotten items used on TI.
 Open during the hours shown in the Treasure Island Camp Program Schedule (above), youth can take advantage of this opportunity to meet our Museum Director to see and hear about our vast collection.
-If you’d like to donate any memorabilia to the museum, bring it with you and discuss your donation with the Director.
+If you’d like to donate any memorabilia to the museum, bring it with you and discuss your donations with the Director.
 All donated items are tax deductible and will have good secure home with FTI.

-SCOUTING HERITAGE MERIT BADGE:
+SCOUTING HERITAGE MERIT BADGE: TICS RUN PROGRAM

-- The badge cannot be completed in a single weekend but our counselors can work with youth virtually to complete the requirements.
+- The badge cannot be completed in a single weekend, but our counselors can work with youth virtually to complete the requirements.

 - You are welcome to come up for the day any time during one of our scheduled camping weekends to complete the badge.

-FINGERPRINTING MERIT BADGE:
+FINGERPRINTING MERIT BADGE: TICS RUN PROGRAM

+Saturday morning secession: 8:30AM – 11:30AM.
+Saturday afternoon secession: 1:30 PM – 4:30 PM.
+Details provided at the Friday night leaders meeting.
 The FTI Camp Staff conducts service projects safely with adult oversight.
 We have project opportunities that suit all ages and skill levels.
 You determine how many hours you want to put into the project.
-Please coordinate with the TICS and we will work with you to fill your need.
+Please coordinate with the TICS and we will work with you to fill your needs.
 Materials and tools are on site unless we put out a request for special tools.
 Boots for service projects a MUST.
 Bring work gloves and all the energy you can muster.

-SATURDAY NIGHT FUN CAMPFIRE: A camp wide campfire is held every Saturday evening.
+A camp wide campfire is held every Saturday evening.
 Attendance and participation are highly recommended.
 This is the icing on the cake for your weekend.
 The campfire is an experience you will never forget with skits and songs from campers and staff.
 Fun, fellowship, and an all-out good time.
 Held rain or shine!
-If rain the location is the Dining Hall.
+If rain, the location is the Dining Hall.

-SUNDAY MORNING POLAR PEEPER PLUNGE: Join the Treasure Island Camp Staff in a new Sunday morning tradition!
+Join the Treasure Island Camp Staff in a new Sunday morning tradition!
 Come to the beach by the TI docks at 6:30am on Sunday morning to enjoy a quick dip in the cool refreshing waters of the mighty Delaware.
 All participants will receive a Polar Peeper Plunge souvenir.

 Still have questions?
 Email CampingProgramOptions@friendsoftreasureisland.org!